grupo-avispa/rag_ros/README.md

 ## Overview

 This package provides a ROS 2 service node for RAG (Retrieval-Augmented Generation) operations.
-It indexes CSV and PDF documents into a Chroma vector store using HuggingFace embeddings and exposes services for semantic search and document storage.
+It uses a Chroma vector store with HuggingFace embeddings for semantic search and document retrieval.
+The node exposes services for storing and retrieving documents, and automatically captures ROS 2 log messages from the /rosout topic for storage in the database.

 **Features:**
-- Document indexing from CSV and PDF files
 - Semantic search using Chroma vector store and HuggingFace embeddings
 - ROS 2 service interface for document retrieval and storage
-- Automatic directory creation and initialization
+- Log message storage from /rosout topic
 - Flexible configuration via ROS 2 parameters
+- Support for metadata-rich document storage

 **Keywords:** ROS2, RAG, LangChain, Vector Store, Semantic Search